Is erysipelas treatable? How to treat erysipelas at home

 10) Endovasal laser coagulation- leads to the disappearance of the lumen in diseased veins, preventing the development of lymphostasis.

-1) You can not tightly bandage the affected area, only light bandages are allowed, which are changed several times a day after antiseptic treatment of the skin.
+1) You cannot tightly bandage the affected area; only light bandages are allowed, which are changed several times a day after antiseptic treatment of the skin.

-excessive softening of the skin with ointments will lead to additional infection of the wounds.
+Excessive softening of the skin with ointments will lead to additional infection of the wounds.

 • boric acid (3 g),